 - non-trading fund vehicles – the relevant fund vehicle must qualify as an asset management (non-trading) partnership;

 - full payout – the carried interest will be granted subject to a full payout of capital contributed by the investors.
-Such condition may be difficult to apply on a deal-by-deal carried-interest structure;
+This condition may be difficult to apply on a deal-by-deal carried-interest structure;

 - private equity – the purpose of the fund is to acquire, hold and dispose of shares in corporations, which should cover private equity funds but may not include hedge funds or distressed funds, etc.;